Walter Edward Presley

 When I was about 8 or 9, I was trying to sort out this race thing.
 One day, I distinctly remember asking him why he sold furniture to “colored people”.
 This was an important question to me, and so he bent down and looked me eye-to-eye and said “because their money is green, the same as everyone else”.
 It was as simple as that.

 Perhaps it was mere capitalism that forged his view of race.
-I don’t know and it doesn’t matter to me.
 I know that he did not discriminate against anyone with money who wanted to buy furniture.

 I never heard my dad swear or say a curse word, not even the word “damn”.
 However, my older brother Bill, told me he once heard our dad swear.
 He was helping Harry Werner deliver a 3-room furniture deal to a customer in Oklahoma and the couch was always placed on the pick-up truck with the back of the couch next to the cab of the truck.